You can send and receive faxes over your LAN and the Internet.

 To send a document, specify an IP address or host name instead of a fax number (IP-Fax Transmission).

 This machine can receive documents sent via Internet Fax (IP-Fax Reception).

 Using a VoIP gateway, this machine can send to G3 facsimiles connected to the public switched telephone network (PSTN).

-For details about settings, see “Network Settings Required to Use Internet Fax”, Network & System General Settings.
+For details about settings, see “Network Settings Required to Use Internet Fax”, Network and System Settings Reference.